lvoytek/discourse-triage/README.md

     dsctriage mon

+### Server
+To use a different Discourse server/website, use the `-s` or `--site` option, along with the desired base URL.
+For example, to get yesterday's posts in the `plugin` category of [Discourse's meta site](https://meta.discourse.org/), run:

+    dsctriage -s https://meta.discourse.org -c plugin

+or:

+    dsctriage --site https://meta.discourse.org -c plugin

 ### Category
-If you want to find comments in a different category (see the [category list](https://discourse.ubuntu.com/categories)), then you can specify it with the `-c` or `--category` option.
+If you want to find comments in a different category (see the [Ubuntu category list](https://discourse.ubuntu.com/categories)), then you can specify it with the `-c` or `--category` option.
 Discourse Triage will attempt to match the name with an existing category, case-insensitive.
 For example, to get comments from yesterday or over the weekend in the `Desktop` category, run
 either: